 The COVID-19 pandemic has significantly altered the way of life for most people in this country, particularly those who reside in nursing homes.
 The first major outbreak of this virus in the United States happened in a nursing home in Washington state, and some of the largest fatal outbreaks have happened in other nursing homes throughout the country.
 As a result of these dangers, the federal government announced new regulatory requirements for nursing homes concerning COVID-19.
-Read on to learn more about the new nursing home reporting rules as they relate to COVID-19 and if you have any further questions, speak with a knowledgeable Anaheim nursing home abuse lawyer.
+Read on to learn more about the new nursing home reporting rules as they relate to COVID-19 and if you have any further questions, speak with a knowledgeable nursing home abuse attorney in Anaheim.

 Creating Transparency With Regulations